 - Handel’s Messiah XIV.
 Recit: There were Shepherds sets up the Chorus Glory to God

 But the Nativity account does not describe the angels singing it.
-And none of them were named Herald.
+And none of the angels were named Harold.

 Bill Petro, your friendly neighborhood historian